mariusbanea/web-developers-toolkit/github/git-and-github-crash-course.md

 ## G. Jargon Buster
-Usefull for the interview questions like "What is difference beetween clone and pull?")
+Useful for the interview questions like "What is difference between clone and pull?")
 1. `fork` = on the Github.com server, copy repository from one user account to another (this is done without any connection to your local computer)
 2. `clone` = copy repository from your own account on the server to your own computer (only if you don't have project on your own computer)
 3. `pull` = copy the existing code from the your repository in your online Github.com account to update the folder on your own computer